erichards52/Master-Project/README.md

 ### taxScript.pl

-This script returns taxonomic names based upon a text file with provided taxonomic IDs.
+This script returns taxonomic names from the NCBI taxonomy database based upon a text file with provided taxonomic IDs.
 Taxonomic IDs must be separated via a newline character.
 IDs are read in as an array.

 ### prefetchSRA.sh